vascoalramos/dimX/README.md

 # DimX

-This project is a product of a practical assignement of one of our classes: [Compilers](https://www.ua.pt/en/uc/12272) and the main idea behind it is to implement a lanuage capable to compute the task of dimensional analysis (an important issue of the physic's domain).
+This project is a product of a practical assignement of one of our classes: [Compilers](https://www.ua.pt/en/uc/12272) and the main idea behind it is to implement a language capable to compute the task of dimensional analysis (an important issue of the physic's domain).

 # Authors
 * **Alina Yanchuk** - [alina-yanchuk02](https://github.com/alina-yanchuk02)